Haoran XIE, Ph.D.

 Prof. Takeo Igarashi in the University of Tokyo.
 I was a Research Fellow of

-My Ph.D. work has proposed data-driven approaches for complex flow dynamics.
+from JAIST.
+My Ph.D. work has proposed the data-driven approaches for complex flow problems.

 For more details, please refer to page Publications.

-BalloonFAB: Digital Fabrication of Large-Scale Balloon ArtJAIST NCTU Collaboration
+BalloonFAB: Digital Fabrication of Large-Scale Balloon ArtJAIST☓NCTU Collaboration, and Chia-Ming Chang

 ACM CHI2019, LBW.